-Winner of numerous awards and competitions, Ms Lee has been the winner of the Mannes Concerto Competition, first prize winner at the Beethoven National String Competition Thailand, and is a grant recipient from the New York Foundation for the Arts, Peter M. Gross Fund, and the Late Princess Galyani Vadhana Foundation.
-She made her New York debut at Lincoln Center’s Alice Tully Hall in 2014, performing Prokofiev Violin Concerto No. 1, and her Bangkok debut performing Mendelssohn Violin Concerto in 2010 with Bangkok Charity Orchestra.
+Winner of numerous awards and competitions, Yada Lee has won Mannes Concerto Competition, first prize at the Beethoven National String Competition Thailand, and a grant from the New York Foundation for the Arts, Peter M. Gross Fund, and the Late Princess Galyani Vadhana Foundation.
+She made her New York solo debut at Lincoln Center’s Alice Tully Hall in 2014, performing Prokofiev’s Violin Concerto No. 1, and her Bangkok debut performing Mendelssohn’s Violin Concerto in 2010.

-Equally at home with repertoire ranging from baroque to contemporary, Ms. Lee has played with such groups as the Oberlin Baroque Ensemble, Contemporary Music Ensemble, and while living in New York City, she served as concertmaster of the Mannes American Composer Ensemble (MACE) under the direction of Lowell Liebermann.
-She highly enjoys collaborating with and commissioning new music by living composers.
+Equally at home with repertoire ranging from Baroque to contemporary, Yada plays the baroque violin and while living in New York she also served as concertmaster of the Mannes American Composer Ensemble under the direction of Lowell Liebermann.
+She is keen on collaborating and commissioning new music by living composers.

-Born and raised in Bangkok, Thailand, Yada Lee recently completed her orchestral fellowship at New World Symphony She holds a Master’s degree from Mannes School of Music and a Bachelor’s degree in Violin Performance from Oberlin Conservatory of Music.
-She received an Artist Diploma from The Glenn Gould School of The Royal Conservatory in Toronto.
-Her principal teachers include Paul Kantor, Barry Shiffman, Laurie Smukler and David Bowlin.
-Ms. Lee is also a keen opera lover and a fan of the Metropolitan Opera.
+Born and raised in Bangkok, Thailand, Yada completed her orchestra academy fellowship at the New World Symphony.
+She holds degrees from Mannes School of Music and Oberlin Conservatory and received an Artist Diploma from The Glenn Gould School of The Royal Conservatory.
+She studied with Paul Kantor, Barry Shiffman, Laurie Smukler and David Bowlin.

 Yada Lee plays on a Carlo Antonio Testore violin from 1730.